Social & Recreational

 Outreach into local nursing homes and long-term care communities by TRAAC volunteers.
 Goals are to enhance recreation and social activities for prior TRAAC members and local seniors.
 Takes place off site in nursing homes and long-term care communities.

-Organizer: Polly Dobbs
+Organizer: Polly Dobbs, LCSW

 Social Hour